somaproject/acqboard/docs/FPGA/filter/rmac.rst

 	 the buffer.

 **Multiplier**
-   The pipelined multipler performs fixed-point multiplication of the input, truncating the output at 1.23 bits of data.
+   The pipelined multiplier performs fixed-point multiplication of the input, truncating the output at 1.23 bits of data.